Vote'n'Rank: Revision of Benchmarking with Social Choice Theory: Case Studies

 This paper introduces novel aggregation procedures to rank and select the best-performing systems under the social choice theory principles.
 Our approach provides an alternative perspective of system evaluation in benchmarking and overcomes the standard mean aggregation limitations.

-Our case studies show that \textsc{Vote'n'Rank} provides interpretable decisions on the best and worst systems while accounting for missing performance scores and potential user preferences.
+Our case studies show that \textsc{Vote'n'Rank} provides interpretable decisions on the best and worst systems whilst accounting for missing performance scores and potential user preferences.
 The framework allows for finding scenarios in which a given system dominates the others.
 At the same time, the rule choice may depend on the particular research and development purpose.
 We provide recommendations based on the rules' properties and scenarios of the intended framework's application.
-The ethical considerations are discussed in~\autoref{appendix:statement}.

 The application scope of \textsc{Vote'n'Rank} is not limited and may be easily extended to other applied ML areas.
 The current mainstay of \emph{multilingual} and \emph{multimodal} benchmarking fails to provide a nuanced comparison of systems across languages and tasks.
 In our future work we hope to explore applications of the social choice theory in this direction through a consideration of user studies and an extended set of voting rules and linguistic criteria.